Last updated - February 10th 2020

 When travelling for flights or international connections we strongly recommend planning your journey to allow 2.5 hours from scheduled arrival at the airport to the closure of the check in time, and to purchase appropriate travel insurance.

-We aim to hand out Customer Services information leaflets to all passengers on our trains where delays of an hour or more occur, but if you do not have this information, please call us on 0345 603 4852 so that we can help you with your claim.
+We aim to hand out customer information leaflets to all passengers on our trains where delays of an hour or more occur, but if you do not have this information, please call us on 0345 603 4852 (option 5) so that we can help you with your claim.

-For compensation to be considered, your claim must be received by our Customer Service team within 28 days of you completing the relevant journey.
+For compensation to be considered, your claim must be received by our Customer Relations team within 28 days of you completing the relevant journey.
 To process your request, we need information about your tickets.
-Please use the form on our website at grandcentralrail.com, or send your tickets or a photograph or a scan of the tickets and any other details:
+Please use the form on our website at grandcentralrail.com, or send your tickets, a photograph or a scan of the tickets and any other details:

 By post to: Customer Relations Manager, Grand Central Railway, PO Box 5871, Sheffield, S1 9GP

 Refunds where you decide not to travel

 If you decide not to make all or part of your intended journey then you may be eligible for a refund.
 To obtain a refund all tickets must be returned to the place of purchase within 28 days of their expiry date.
-You may be required to pay an administration fee.
-For tickets bought online, your e-mail confirmation will provide details about how to request a refund on unused tickets.
-If you purchased your tickets from the Grand Central website, please send your original tickets to: Grand Central Ticket Refunds, PO Box 23972, Edinburgh EH3 5DA.
+For tickets bought online, your e-mail confirmation will provide details about how to request a refund on unused tickets, you may be required to pay an administration fee.
+If you purchased your tickets from the Grand Central website, please send your original tickets to: Grand Central Ticket Refunds, PO Box 6625, Arbroath, DD11 3RQ.

-For tickets purchased on-board a Grand Central service you should contact our Customer Services team.
+For tickets purchased on-board a Grand Central service you should contact our Customer Relations team.